Accelize/GettingStarted_Examples/Hardware/Xilinx_Vitis/01_rtl_kernel_XDMA/rtl_adder_pipes_KV260_2021.1/Ubuntu/README.md

 You can find numerous online documentation and tutorial on how to build a debian packages.

-Here we'll create the most basic package, using files from "ubuntu_meterial" folder.
+Here we'll create the most basic package, using files from "ubuntu_material" folder.

 ```bash